 - The working software is delivered early and frequently.
 This increases the stakeholder’s trust in the team and encourages the team to stay highly committed to the project.

 - This model gives transparency.
 Both the stakeholders and the team know well about what is happening.
 The client can see the work in progress.

 - Fixed schedule sprints of one to four weeks allow for early and predictable delivery.
 New features are released quickly and frequently in a time-boxed manner.

 - Agile is customer-centric.
 It does not just deliver the functionality but also focuses on delivering the feature that is of some value to the user.
-Each user story has a business focused acceptance criteria.
+Each user story has a business-focused acceptance criterion.

 - Valuable customer feedback is gained early in the project and changes to the product can be made as required.